Three Californias Trilogy

-The Three Californias Trilogy (also known as the Wild Shore Triptych and the Orange County Trilogy) is a series by science fiction author Kim Stanley Robinson that depicts three possible futures of Orange County, California.
-The novels that make up the trilogy are The Wild Shore, The Gold Coast, and Pacific Edge.
+The Three Californias Trilogy (also known as the Three Californias Triptych, Wild Shore Triptych, and the Orange County Trilogy) is a series by science fiction author Kim Stanley Robinson that depicts three possible futures of Orange County, California.
+The novels that make up the trilogy are, "The Wild Shore", The Gold Coast", and "Pacific Edge".
 Each novel describes the life of young people in one of the three near-future worlds; each novel begins with an exposition that tells the reader about the fictional world.

 Summaries

 The Wild Shore

 The Wild Shore was Robinson's first published novel.
 The Wild Shore (1984) is the story of survivors of a nuclear war.
 The nuclear strike consisted of 2,000–3,000 neutron bombs that were detonated in 2,000 of North America's biggest cities in 1987.
 Survivors have started over, forming villages and living off agriculture and sea.
 The theme of the first chapters is that of a quite normal pastoral science fiction, which is deconstructed in later chapters.
 Post-nuclear rural life is hindered from developing further by international treaties imposed by the victorious Soviets, with an unwilling Japan charged with patrolling the West Coast.

 The Wild Shore won the Locus Award for Best First Novel in 1985, and it was nominated for both the Nebula and Philip K. Dick Awards in 1984.
 Algis Budrys described it as "a frontier novel, with rich threads of Steinbeckian populism woven into its cast of characters."
 Although faulting the novel's "failure to sustain the weight of its undertakings," he concluded that Wild Shore was "a remarkably powerful piece of work, still a good book, almost without doubt a harbinger of great books to come from Robinson.
 It is also a really interesting and good book."